Plínio Salgado: Integralism

 Integralist Action drew its support from lower middle class Italian immigrants, a large part of the Portuguese community, lower middle class Brazilians, and military officers, especially in the Navy.
 As the party grew, Vargas turned to Integralism as his only mobilized base of support on the right wing, which was elated by his Fascist-style crackdown against the Brazilian left.
-In 1934, Salgado's movement targeted the Communist Party, then under the leadership of Luiz Carlos Prestes, as an underground party, mobilizing a conservative support base to engage in street brawls and urban terrorism.
+In 1934, Salgado's movement targeted the Communist Party, then under the leadership of Luís Carlos Prestes, as an underground party, mobilizing a conservative support base to engage in street brawls and urban terrorism.

 On 1937, Salgado launched his presidential candidacy for the general elections scheduled to take place in January 1938.
 Aware of Vargas' intention to cancel the election and remain in power, he supported his Estado Novo coup, hoping to make Integralism the doctrinal basis of the new regime, as Vargas had promised him the office of the Minister of Education.
 The President, however, banned the Integralist party, treating it the same way he had treated other political parties after transforming Brazil into a one-party state.

-On 1939, Integralist militants tried twice, in the months of March and May, to promote uprisings against Vargas.
+In 1938, Integralist militants tried twice, in the months of March and May, to promote uprisings against Vargas.
 Despite denying involvement in the events, Salgado was arrested after the May uprising and was imprisoned in the 17th-century Santa Cruz Fortress in Niterói, Rio de Janeiro.
 About a month later, he was sent to a six-year exile in Portugal.
 During that period, he persistently sought to rehabilitate himself with the Brazilian regime, praising it in several manifestos, including its decision to declare war against Germany and Italy.